rocketlabdelta/rocketlabdelta.com/_fleet/optimistic.md

     - Altimeter: AED R-DAS
     - Tracker: Adept 440Mhz radio beacon
 - **Recovery system**
-  - Shaped a 1/4-inch aluminum rod to fit precisely inside holes drilled to bisect a section of coupler
-  - The metal rod was slipped through a sewn loop of tubular Kevlar _before_ the coupler was bonder to the airframe to anchor it firmly
+  - I shaped a 1/4-inch aluminum rod to fit precisely inside holes drilled to bisect a section of coupler.
+The metal rod was slipped through a sewn loop of tubular Kevlar _before_ the coupler was bonder to the airframe to anchor it firmly.
     - During flight, a length of 5/8" tubular nylon was used to extend the recovery harness and attach to the payload bay
   - As pictured below, a small parachute was used for to slow descent
     - A Nomex chute protector was used to prevent damage from the motor ejection charge